ember-a11y/ember-a11y/README.md

 In your templates you would then swap in `{{focusing-outlet}}` for `{{outlet}}` wherever it may occur.

-## Running the sample application
+## Running the demo application

-The included sample application contains a demo for testing.
+Included in this addon is a demo application for testing.

 * `ember server`
 * Visit your app at [http://localhost:4200](http://localhost:4200).